 As a nation, we have been playing safe and there is a reluctance to go to something new, even though it’s not new around the world.
 In Germany, these plants have been running for 30 years, still operating at 80 percent capacity.
 It’s a safe, robust technology but in Pakistan, since we are so behind the curve, the comfort level the industrial sector has in this technology is lower.
 It’s only after players such as Fauji Cement have taken the first step to install 12.5MW of Solar Power that others are exploring it as a big move in the local industry.
 When they see a plant at this scale, getting integrated at a local level successfully, then you will see momentum.

 BRR: Can the existing captive power plants be switched to solar?

 MHK: One of the things we specialize in is integrating solar and battery with the client’s legacy power access.
 We recently started a 2MW extension project for Kohinoor Textile Mill.
-Local fuel sources such as gas and furnace oil and solar fits seamlessly with them.
+Local fuel sources such as gas and furnace oil and solar fit seamlessly with them.
 Most of our projects have an element of integration for existing captive power plants.

 BRR: Prices of solar technology have come down.
 Where do you see the prices of solar moving?

 MHK: There are two elements of the prices coming down in the past few years.
 One is that panels are getting more efficient.
-For the same space, you can pack in more power, so they are becoming land and cost efficient.
+For the same space, you can pack in more power, so they are becoming land and cost-efficient.
 Secondly, as they scale, production efficiencies kick in and prices come down.
-In terms of efficiencies, we are approaching the maximum which is around 30 percent for current set of products.
+In terms of efficiencies, we are approaching the maximum which is around 30 percent for the current set of products.
 Volumes are also significantly up.